ReadShape/covers/README.md

 ### This is a fork
 This is a simple fork that uses npm instead of bun.
-The main change on this fork is the fact that a `fallbackComponent` is rendered while the main component makes it's calculations.
+The main change on this fork is the fact that a `fallbackComponent` is rendered while the main component makes it's calculations, and we use localforage for caching purposes when needed.
 The main cover component also accepts a className and style attributes now.